 If you’re creating a coaching program that includes the Wheel of Life, here are a few more relevant worksheets that could work well in your client’s journey.

 - Personal Needs Meditation: This worksheet can help your clients check in with what they need when they are facing a difficult life situation.
-Using this exercise, they can consider potential actions they can might next to satisfy that psychological need in everyday life.
+Using this exercise, they can consider potential actions they might try next to satisfy that psychological need in everyday life.

 - Your Last Day On Earth: A worksheet that invites your clients to explore their core values and translate them into action by imagining their last day on Earth.